43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 • Independent Living for the Aging or Disabled: Aging in place and independent living are quickly becoming more important to us as the population ages.
 The most affordable home automation products are cloud-based and Internet-dependent.
 A wide array of products from voice-activated devices to panic alarms can have a profound impact on quality-of-life for senior citizens, the disabled, and the people who care for them.

 • Telecommuting: Fast access to the Internet makes it possible for professionals to work from home.
-Symmetrical fiber speeds make uploading content to/for work just as easy as it would be sitting in the office.
+Symmetrical fiber speeds make uploading/downloading content for work easy.

 • Education: Aside from the obvious access to information for studying, children and their parents can be engaged in the educational process through educational web portals.
 These portals provide an interface to communicate with teachers and administrators, real-time access to assignments and grades, and numerous educational resources.

-• Reliability - We've all had it happen.
-You're watching The Incredibles with the kids and suddenly Bob Parr's face gets blocky and he freezes in mid air.
-Is it a diabolical freeze ray?
-No, it's your slow internet connection.
+• Reliability - We've all had it happen - you're watching television and suddenly a character’s face gets blocky and he/she freezes.
+This is a result of your slow internet connection.

-The truth is that your internet connection should be fast enough to stream video without interruption, but peak traffic congests the bandwidth.
-That's where the benefits of fiber-optic internet get obvious.
+Your internet connection should be fast enough to stream video without interruption, but peak traffic congests the bandwidth.
+That's where the benefits of fiber-optic internet become obvious.
 Fiber-optics can handle more users and more data at consistently higher speeds.

-Another bonus - fiber-optic internet doesn't need energized lines, so it's not as prone to outages.
-As long as the fiber-optic cable stays intact, it can keep delivering your bits and bytes even when the lights are out; even through those heavy snow storms that come in from the south!
+Another bonus - fiber-optic internet does not need energized lines, so it's not as prone to outages.
+As long as the fiber-optic cable stays intact, it can keep delivering your bits and bytes even when the lights are out or there’s heavy snow storms

 • Increased Property Value - Studies show that the impact of fiber on property values can be more than 3-6%.
 On a $600,000 home, that’s a $18K-$28K boost!
 Today, people are shopping for more than just curb appeal.
 They’re looking for a quality Internet connection as well.